Romance (prose fiction): United Kingdom

-Amongs twentieth century writers of romance are Joseph Conrad, Mary Webb, and John Cowper Powys.
+Amongst twentieth-century writers of romance are Joseph Conrad, Mary Webb, and John Cowper Powys.
 Joseph Conrad wrote Romance (1905), and The Rescue, A Romance of the Shallows (1920).

 Literary critic John Sutherland refers to Mary Webb as the pioneer of the genre of "soil and gloom romance".

 John Cowper Powys describes Walter Scott's romances, as "by far the most powerful literary influence of my life".
 In A Glastonbury Romance Powys makes use of Arthurian mythology, and the Holy Grail story.
 Porius: A Romance of the Dark Ages is set during the end of Roman rule in Britain, with King Arthur, Myrddin (Merlin), Nineue (Lady of the Lake), and two survivors of an ancient race of giants.
 When John Cowper Powys began Owen Glendower in April 1937 he referred to it in his diary, as "my Romance about Owen Glyn Dwr ", but then, in subsequent years, he generally referred to it as a historical novel, and it was so sub-titled when it was published.